vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 The concept was that we'd have a person talking about product in the form of a video.
 This product could be something that is trendy / unique.
 This person would talk about how they'd use this product to style themselves better, or do things in a better way.

-The important aspect here is: People trust a person that they know or relate to, rather than a technological system.
+The important aspect here is: People trust a person that they know or relate to, rather than a system.

 The person in the video would be an influencer, but who is known in the community.
 2GUD would sample some selection and send them to make videos.